puhach/2D-feature-tracking/README.md

 ## MP.7 Performance Evaluation 1

-Count the number of keypoints on the preceding vehicle for all 10 images and take note of the distribution of their neighborhood size.
-Do this for all the detectors you have implemented.

 ### The number of keypoints on the preceding vehicle

 Frame   | Harris    | Shi-Tomasi    | FAST  | BRISK | ORB   | AKAZE | SIFT  |